 Exploring Chin Villages & Tattoo traditions

 In addition to its fascinating history and incredible monuments, Mrauk U is also home to Chin villages where you can learn about ancient cultural traditions.
-A day trip to Chin villages on the Lay Myo River is an excellent addition to any Mrauk U tour.
-Set off after breakfast, traveling first by car then by boat along the Lay Myo, a languid waterway winding its way through the jungle and rugged countryside.
-After a few hours of travel, step back in time as you go ashore at a local village inhabited by the Chin people.
+A day trip to a Chin village on the Lay Myo River is an excellent addition to any Mrauk U tour.
+Set off after breakfast, traveling first by car and then by boat along the Lay Myo, a languid waterway winding its way through the jungle and rugged countryside.
+After a few hours of travel, step back in time as you go ashore to a local village inhabited by the Chin people.
 The daily life of these villagers has remained largely unaffected by the modern world, with the people relying on fishing and farming for sustenance.
-But it is the older women in the village that are the real attraction.
+But, it is the older women in the village that are the real attraction.
 Many of these ladies are adorned with intricate facial tattoos, an old custom developed to prevent kidnapping.
 Learn more about this tradition and the lives of the local Chin people as you walk through the village.
 This up-close look at Chin culture is sure to be a highlight of your Myanmar holiday.

 Moving on from Mrauk U

-- Exploring Koe Thaung Pagoda
+- Exploring the Koe Thaung Pagoda

 - Visiting the Chin villages and meeting face-tattooed women

-- Gazing upon beautiful Shittaung temple
+- Gazing upon the beautiful Shittaung Pagoda

 - Watching the sun set over Mrauk U’s pagodas